-The Standard Plans Advisory Working Group and supporting advisors include representatives from qualified health plans from both the individual and small group markets, consumer groups, providers, actuaries, and trade associations.
+The Standard Plans Advisory Working Group includes representatives from qualified health plans from both the individual and small group markets, consumer and provider groups, and trade associations.
 The SPWG met 9 times (on September 13, 20, 27; October 4, 11, 18, 25; November 1 and 4) by video conference call.
-Recommendations were reached over the course of the meetings.
+Consensus recommendations were reached over the course of the meetings.